zjfheart/Robust-ResNet/README.md

 ## Contact

-Please contact j-zhang@comp.nus.edu.sg, if you have any questions on the codes.
+Please contact jingfeng.zhang@riken.jp (primary) OR j-zhang@comp.nus.edu.sg, if you have any questions on the codes.